Making Futures 2019

 People, Place, Meaning: Crafting Social Worlds & Social Making

 This is the sixth edition of our Making Futures biennial international research conference.
-Making Futures was held on Thursday 19 and Friday 20 September 2019 at Plymouth College of Art, Plymouth, Devon, UK.
+Making Futures VI was held on Thursday 19 and Friday 20 September 2019 at Plymouth College of Art, Plymouth, Devon, UK.